Conventional Home Loan With Bad Credit Mortgage Guidelines

 Conventional Home Loan With Bad Credit: Mortgage Rates On Conventional Loans

 Mortgage rates on conventional loans depend mainly on credit scores, types of property, and loan to value.
 To get the best mortgage rates on conventional loans, the borrower needs a 740 credit score.
 Loan to value of at least 80% LTV for no private mortgage insurance.
 Condominiums and two to four-unit properties warrant higher mortgage rates on conventional loans.
-This because lenders view condominiums and two to four-unit properties as riskier properties to lend.
+This is because lenders view condominiums and two to four-unit properties as riskier properties to lend.
 A 620 credit score is considered a super low credit score for conventional loans.
 Having a 620 credit score is equivalent to having a 580 credit score on FHA Loans.
 A prior bankruptcy, foreclosure, deed in lieu of foreclosure, or short sale has no impact on the mortgage rates.
 Prior bad credit has no impact on conventional loans.

 Conventional Home Loan With Bad Credit: Deferred Student Loans